GreyDGL/PentestGPT/README.md

 - A sample testing process of **PentestGPT** on a target VulnHub machine (Hackable II) is available at [here](./resources/PentestGPT_Hackable2.pdf).
 - A sample usage video is below: (or available here: [Demo](https://youtu.be/h0k6kWWaCEU))

 https://user-images.githubusercontent.com/78410652/232327920-7318a0c4-bee0-4cb4-becb-6658b80180ff.mov

-- Comparison to **Auto-GPT**.
-  - Using [Auto-GPT](https://github.com/Torantulino/Auto-GPT) in security testing is good, but it is not optimized for security-related tasks.
-  - **PentestGPT** is designed for penetration testing with a customized session interaction (see [here](./PentestGPT_design.md) for the detailed design).
-  - Currently, **PentestGPT** does not rely on search engine.
-The "Google-enhanced" version of **PentestGPT** is under development.

 ## Contribute
 - The project is still in its early stage.
 Feel free to raise any issues when using the tool.